 Most subjects assess attendance and participation (especially at seminars), hand-in of individual and/or group assignments, and presentations.
 In addition, there is usually a partial examination and a final examination.
 Please note that the final exam may be very strongly weighted in the final grade (between 60% and 80%, or even more) and a minimum grade in the examination (e.g. 4) is sometimes required in order to pass the course.
 If in doubt, talk about it with your classmates or contact your lecturer.

 Also note that some subjects have multiple choice quizzes, where wrong answers usually lead to points being deducted from the final grade.
 Be careful with this and ask the instructor or read the course plan.

 - Grades at UPF range from 0 to 10.
 The minimum pass grade is 5, and excellent grades are obtained from 9 upwards.

 - Examination period: the examination dates are published on Aula Global with plenty of advance notice.
 You have to check the timetable to find the date and the classroom by using the course code, to avoid confusion.

 - Resit examination: you must generally have participated during the term and failed the course in order to be eligible for the resit examination; consult the syllabus for the eligibility requirements for the resit examinations.
 Resit exams must be taken at UPF.

 The examination timetable for each course will be published on the Faculty's Website at the beginning of each term.

-Please bear in mind that if you activate an automatic translator, you might have the wrong dates.
+Please bear in mind that if you activate an automatic translator, you might obtain incorrect information.
 So, we advise that you use the original Catalan version.
 Courses are assigned to specific Degrees (Grau), so we suggest you search the different degrees using the course code (codi).